KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 ![High Level View of Loader](./images/high_level_loader.png)

-The general concepts in this document are applicable to the loaders available for Windows, Linux and Android based systems.
+The general concepts in this document are applicable to the loaders available for Windows, Linux, Android and MacOS based systems.

 #### Who Should Read This Document